jafudi/flexpair-hugo-site/flexpair.com/content/english/_index.md

 features:
   enable: true
   subtitle: "With our multicloud infrastructure-as-code solution"
-  title:  "we bridge the disconnects between DevOps, Data Science and UX Design"
+  title:  "No more disconnects between DevOps, Data Science and UX Design"
   description: "Flexapir combines the benefits of agile and hybrid work with a solid foundation of consistency and data privacy.
 Realtime and asynchronous co-working become seamlessly integrated, even across time zones.
 No unnecessary context switches will deplete your concentration anymore.</br> </br> "
   features_blocks:
   - icon: "las la-code-branch"